 - i.
 CHS will offer a designated room within the FRC specifically for parent resources.
-Similar to our CPS Model, the Family Resource Center will offer computers for families to use to look for employment, work on their resumes and apply for public assistance.
+Similar to the CPS Model, the Family Resource Center will offer computers for families to use to look for employment, work on their resumes and apply for public assistance.
 At least two computer stations will be available for utilization and one printer.
 The Family Room will also offer a wide variety of information on resources in the local community and this location will serve as the office for the Family and Community Engagement Coordinator and Peer Intake Coordinator for continuity of service delivery. - ii.
 The Peer Intake Coordinator will serve as the notary to offer free notary services to the public. - iii.
-CHS will also partner with Second Harvest Food Bank of the Big Bend to offer a food pantry and utilize our community engagement manager to collect items for our career clothing closet.
-This clothing closet will focus on business and work attire to help residents in their interviews and on the job clothing. - iv.
 The Family and Community Engagement Coordinator will provide Mobility Mentoring.
 Mobility Mentoring is an evidence-based practice developed by EMPath.
 EMPath's goal is to advance individuals from poverty to economic self-sufficiency.
 To achieve this goal, EMPath utilizes the Bridge to Self- Sufficiency® (The Bridge), a theory of change that outlines objectives to achieve by five critical pillars-family stability, well-being, education and training, financial management, and employment and career management- to achieve long-term economic self-sufficiency.
 Mobility Mentoring supports planning and organizing skills, and helps families work toward economic mobility.
 EMPath has directly served thousands of low-income families in Greater Boston and helped them increase their wages by an average of \$8,000 per year; with about 30% of the participants increasing their wages by at least \$10,000 or more.

-- v.
+- iv.
 Finally, Florida Legal Services will provide their Connecting Kids to Coverage Project at the FRC which includes the following: - Assistance with Medicaid and KidCare Applications - Assistance with renewal applications - Assistance with creating accounts and navigating the eligibility determination process and overcoming barriers to enrollment, including language and technology barriers. - Hold workshops to educate the public on Florida Legal Services' Connecting Kid to Coverage services and important updates concerning Florida Medicaid, KidCare and ACCESS Florida.